ttu/ruuvitag-sensor/README.md

 ##### Using different Bluetooth device

-If you have multiple Bluetooth devices installed, device to be used might not be the default (Linux: hci0).
-Device can be passed with `bt_device` parameter.
+If you have multiple Bluetooth devices installed, a device to be used might not be the default (Linux: hci0).
+The device can be passed with `bt_device` parameter.

 ```python
 from ruuvitag_sensor.ruuvi import RuuviTagSensor